Why Work for a Fortune 500 Employer

 By Susan P. Joyce

 A job with a Fortune 500 employer is a different world from most other employers.
-These are the largest companies, although not always extremely large employers, and their names are usually very well-known, across many states or the globe.
+These are the largest companies measured by sales, although not always extremely large employers.
+Usually, their names are very well known, across many states or even the globe.
 That can be very good for your career.

 A Fortune 500 company could be a viable option for employment, and whether you are a new grad, or a seasoned professional.

 The companies on the Fortune 500 list are important to job seekers for four primary reasons:

 There are many different positions, necessitating many different backgrounds to keep a Fortune 500 company strong.
 Walmart, at the #1 spot in 2017, operates 11,000 "retail units" across 28 countries and is the largest employer in the USA (1.5 million employees in the USA out of 2.3 million worldwide).
 The stores include, of course, Walmart and also Sam's Club stores.